CPA

 3. Verify that your accommodations are accurately reflected in your confirmation email.

-As mentioned, you'll need to give yourself plenty of time for CPA prep.
-Becker recommends between 320 and 420 total hours of study, depending on your Discipline.
+Part of CPA prep is planning how long to study for the CPA Exam.
+As mentioned, you'll need to give yourself plenty of time.
+Becker recommends between 400 and 600 total hours of study, depending on your Discipline.
 Breaking it down by section, we recommend:

 Of course, these are just guidelines!
 You may need more time to be fully prepared and understand the concepts on each section.